StuartSul/gpu-experiments/README.md

 # GPU Experiments

-A collection of CUDA micro-experiments and benchmarks for my own research.
+A collection of GPU experiments and benchmarks for my personal understanding and research.

 ## Requirements

-- ThunderKittens (included as a Git submodule)
+- ThunderKittens
 - CUDA 12.8+
-- Hopper (H100) or Blackwell (B200) GPUs
+- NVIDIA Hopper (H100) or Blackwell (B200) GPUs
-- Python 3 with PyTorch and pybind11
+- Python 3.11+ with PyTorch 2.8+ and pybind11

-Build and execution are solely handled by the Makefiles in each subdirectory.
+## How to Run

+1. Run `git submodule update --init --recursive`.
+2. In the desired subdirectory, edit the Makefile to target the correct source file, build configuration, and run settings.
+3. Run `make run`.

 ## Organization

-- `hopper/`: CUDA experiments targeting H100
+- `hopper/`: Experiments targeting H100
-- `blackwell/`: CUDA experiments targeting Blackwell
+- `blackwell/`: Experiments targeting B200

-## Topics

-- A lot of random micro-experiments
-- Multi-GPU
-- MXFP8
-- IPC
-- Attention